 Lockers are assigned by the Student Affairs Office.
 Priority on locker assignments is given to matriculated students.
 Lost keys are replaced at a cost of $3.00.
 It is the student's responsibility to empty his or her locker and return the locker key.
 Lockers are assigned continuously and the College cannot guarantee the safety of personal items.
 All lockers will be cleaned out at the end of the summer semester.
 The College will not be responsible for any items left after summer semester.

+Students must obtain parking permit to park on campus.
 Students may park in designated areas.
 Please observe all posted parking restrictions.
 Violators will be fined in accordance with the following schedule:

 When necessary, towing at the student's expense may be authorized by the President or their designee.
 Any offenses in excess of three shall be charged a fine of $50.00 and may result in permanent car restriction from campus.
 Transcripts, diplomas, and grade reports will not be issued until all parking fines are paid.

 Students changing their living quarters, permanent address, telephone number or name must notify the College.
 Change of Address forms are available in the Registrar's Office, Business Office and Students Affairs Office.

 The College will hold classes as usual unless severe utility malfunctions or unusually severe storm conditions dictate otherwise.
 Classes will not be cancelled except under extreme circumstances.
 Students should use their own good judgment as to whether it is safe for them to drive to classes.

 In the event that conditions are such that the Claremont campus or Keene Academic Center must close or invoke a two hour delay, an announcement will be posted on the web page by 6:00 A.M., and it will be announced on the following radio and television stations no later than 6:00 AM: